kdlong/SMP_18_001_CWR/firstReading.md

 - General comment: nowhere in the paper I see an investigation of the ECAL prefiring effect on your trigger efficiency.
 Given the forward energetic jets used in the analysis, it may be significant (10\% or so), which may be one of the causes of a somewhat lower cross section you measure.
 Has this been looked for, and if so, why it is not addressed in the paper?
 If the effect hasn't been considered, it must be included before the analysis can be published.

+**TODO: Yes, we have to do this and then decide if we want to result to change.
+The expectation is of course that the expect sig. will decrease, but the observed will raise slightly.**

 - General comment: most of the papers we publish with the fiducial cross section measurements provide the unfolded measurements.
 Why is the unfolding not performed in this analysis?
 Granted, the effect of unfolding on the lepton is fairly small; on the other hand, your fiducial regions are rather complicated and include pmissT, pjT, and mj] selections, all of which are considerably affected by the JES/JER, particularly given that the jets are in the forward region where the corresponding uncertainty are relatively large.
 I believe the fiducial cross section measurements should be done with unfolded data.
 Note that the ATLAS result uses unfolded data, naturally.

+**RESPONSE: The fiducial cross sections reported are generator-level quantities, that is, they include acceptances and efficiencies.
+In that sense they ARE unfolded quantities.
+We chose not to produce unfolded distributions because the statistical power of the measurement makes splitting the distributions into bins impractical.**

 - L3: add the second standard reference ["long" paper] to the CMS Higgs boson discovery.

 - L13: Ref.
 [6] is the CMS paper; you must've meant Ref.
 [4].

+**ADDRESSED: Fixed**

 - L16: there is only one particular quartic coupling you really probe here, WWZZ; please say so explicitly.

+**TODO: Decide if we want to do this**

 - Figure 1: in the diagrams (a), (c), (d), you should explicitly put W± and Z along the two bosons emitted by the quarks.
 If you put W± on top, the lower outgoing quark should be the same as the corresponding incoming quark, but it must be changed to an antiquark q¯ in order to conserve electric charge.
 Since the two incoming quarks do not have to be of the same type, suggest labeling the upper two quarks as q' and q", while keeping the two at the bottom as q.
 The diagram (b) as shown, violates electric charge conservation; you should replace q¯ with q¯&#8242; and also mark the internal quark lines as q, q', q¯&#8242; (top to bottom).

 - LL26-31: this paragraph really breaks the flow of the text; suggest moving it after the one ending on L37.

+**TODO: This is ok with me**

 - LL34-36: We study ... in terms of the generalized framework of dimension-eight effective field theory (EFT) operators and charged Higgs bosons, as shown in Figs. 1 (c) and (d), and place limits on the corresponding couplings and production cross sections, respectively.